xamat/blog/_posts/2024-12-24-EndOfData.md

 “roughly 50% of tokens corresponding to general knowledge, 25% of mathematical and reasoning tokens, 17% code tokens, and 8% multilingual tokens”.
 Note that the category of
 “general knowledge” could be broken down into whatever domains are important or relevant.

+A highlight of this data-driven approach to LLM training is the ["FineWeb Datasets"](https://arxiv.org/abs/2406.17557) by HuggingFace.
+These datasets, and the associated publication, are a clear example of how important curation has become whenever training LLMs on publicly available data.

 # Beyond the Web: The Value of Proprietary and Labeled Data